 Roughs: The primary rough are a blended fescue-bluegrass mix.
 Native grasses along lake edges, bunker facings, and in other areas help frame the golf holes.

-Bunkers: Approximately 250+ bunkers of all shapes and sizes are in strategic fairway locations and green surrounds.
+Bunkers: Bunkers of all shapes and sizes are in strategic fairway locations and green surrounds.
 Many bunkers are in-play, serving as guides for shot direction, while other are in outlying areas for support and added aesthetics.

 Irrigation: The course has a state-of-the-art Rainbird irrigation system, supplying water to all greens, tees, fairways, and rough areas.